TaherCCG/TreeZone/README.md

 - [Code Institute](https://codeinstitute.net) Slack community and members for their help and support.
 - [Kevin Powell](https://www.youtube.com/channel/UCJZv4d5rbIKd4QHMPkcABCw) for his CSS tutorials.
 - [Online Tutorials](https://www.youtube.com/@OnlineTutorialsYT) for tutorial on CSS Animation.

+### Mistakes and personal goals for improvements

+I am aware my commits are not up to standards for good practices.
+I have started to use commit types like shown below to improve my commit messages:

+- feat – a new feature is introduced with the changes

+- fix – a bug fix has occurred

+- chore – changes that do not relate to a fix or feature and do not modify source or test files (for example updating dependencies)

+- refactor – refactored code that neither fixes a bug nor adds a feature

+- docs – updates to documentation such as the README or other markdown files

+- style – changes that do not affect the meaning of the code, related to code formatting such as white-space, missing semi-colons, and so on.

+- test – including new or correcting previous tests

+- perf – performance improvements

+- ci – continuous integration related

+- build – changes that affect the build system or external dependencies

+- revert – reverts a previous commit

 <div style="text-align: right;">